 - Have we been able to help you improve your KPI?

 - What else are you working towards or struggling with?

-This is an opportunity to not only gather invaluable qualitative feedback, but also to upsell or cross-sell existing customers.
-Whatever you do, be sure to be empathetic—only sell what you genuinely think will be good for them.
+This is an opportunity to gather invaluable qualitative feedback and upsell or cross-sell existing customers.
+Whatever you do, be sure to be empathetic—only sell what you genuinely think will be good for them

 Automate Your Sales Processes

 It's hard to automate systems before you've worked out the kinks, but by now, you should be prepared to switch some tasks over to some handy-dandy robots (or software, but same thing).